 Field-hunting tip

-Look in metamorphic rocks country — that is the host setting where zincostaurolite typically forms.
+Look in metamorphic rocks country, the host setting where zincostaurolite typically forms.
 If you start seeing kyanite, garnet, mica in float, you are in the right ground.
 Field specimens usually show a prismatic crystals habit, so train your eye for that shape before scanning the outcrop.